Regional Anesthesia

 • Duration: The fellowship training program will be undertaken over twelve consecutive months and includes four weeks of vacation time.

-• Number of fellowship positions: 2 to 4
+• Number of fellowship positions: 2 to 4 per year

 • Service commitment: 100 days per year (subject to change according to department fellowship policies).
-This service commitment may be in subspecialties unrelated to regionial anesthesia.
+This service commitment may be in subspecialties unrelated to regional anesthesia.
 The remainder of the weekdays is subspecialty time.
 Academic time may be granted depending on the academic productivity of the fellow.

 Research